AbtinMogharabin/MakeMe-BNN/README.md

 │   └── deep_learning_models
 ├── Images
 ├── notebooks
-└── trained_model
+├── sample_usage.ipynb
+└── trained_model  -- because of the large size of this folder, we only had time to upload this in our original repo and not in the CENG502 repository
 ```

-To run the code, follow these steps:

-you can find all_codes.ipynb which include all the steps with detiled information.

-### 1. Set up the environment:
-- Ensure you have Python installed (preferably Python 3.10).
-- Install the required packages.

-### 2. Run the cells sequentially:
-- Start by running the cell to install missing packages.
-- Execute the cell to import libraries.
-- Import custom libraries to set up the paths and custom modules.
-- Set the device usage to ensure GPU (if available) is utilized.
-- Load and preprocess datasets (CIFAR-10, CIFAR-100, and SVHN etc).
-- Define and initialize the model (e.g., ResNet50).
-- Define the training and testing loops.
-- Train the model on the chosen dataset.
-- Evaluate the model using the defined metrics.

-### 3. Training and Evaluation:
-- Follow the provided training loop to train the model.
-- Use the testing loop to evaluate the model's performance and obtain metrics.

-### 4. Customization:
-- You can modify the model, dataset, training parameters, and evaluation metrics as needed by editing the respective cells.
+To run the models, first you need to import you dataset nd model of interest from `ABNN.datasets` and `ABNN.deep_learning_models`.
+Then, you can easily run the models using the custom functions available in `ABNN/train.py` and `ABNN/test_and_eval.py`.
+You can modify the model, dataset, training parameters, and evaluation metrics as needed by editing the respective cells and replacing them with your own custom ABNN version of interest.

-By following these steps, you should be able to run the notebook and experiment with the Bayesian Neural Network (BNN) implementation effectively.
+We also share multiple pretrained weights for our different experiments in our repository [here](https://github.com/AbtinMogharabin/MakeMe-BNN).

+For easy access, we provide a notebook with sample codes to reproduce our results.
+After cloning our repo, all you need to do is to open `sample_usage.ipynb` which include all the steps with detiled information.
+Then run the codes sequentially.
+If you want to experiment with ABNN with faster and less expensive models, we also provide a simple ABNN demo on a light CNN classifier model available in `notebooks/Simple CNN Demo`.

 ## 3.3.
 Results